nuriC0/c8-clutch-pressure/README.md

 # C8 Clutch Pressure Controller

-Have you run into an issue where you need more clutch pressure?\
+Have you encountered a situation where you require additional clutch pressure?\
-Have you tried aftermarket clutch pressure controllers with no luck?\
+Have you attempted using aftermarket clutch pressure controllers without success?\
 Do you want to try something before HPTuners releases support for C8 TCM? \
 Are you electronically competent ?

 Well this writeup is for you...\
-I will show you how to build it, and provide you with code which you can use as starting point.
+I will guide you through the process of constructing a controller and offer you code that can serve as a starting point.

 I will **not**  show you how to
 * Get to TCM (there are plenty of directions out there)